MankeyMite/Gen3ACEPokemonBuilder/README.md

 ## 🚀 Quick Start

-1. **Open the tool**: Simply open `index.html` in any modern web browser (Chrome, Firefox, Edge, Safari)
-2. **Select an encounter mode**: Choose between Hatched or Legendaries
+1. **Select an encounter mode**: Choose between Hatched or Legendaries
-3. **Build your Pokémon**: Select species, nature, moves, stats, etc.
+2. **Build your Pokémon**: Select species, nature, moves, stats, etc.
-4. **Check legality**: The tool will indicate if your Pokémon should be legal, although it's recommended to export the pokemon to PkHex to confirm.
+3. **Check legality**: The tool will indicate if your Pokémon should be legal, although it's recommended to export the pokemon to PkHex to confirm.
-5. **Generate codes**: Click the Generate button to create ACE codes
+4. **Generate codes**: Click the Generate button to create ACE codes.
-6. **Export**: Copy the Base64 codes or export as .ek3 file
+5. **Export**: Copy the Base64/Hex codes or export as a .pk3 or .ek3 file.

 No installation, no build process, no dependencies required!